For most ACS observations target acquisition is simply specified by the observing

-and the MultiDrizzle Handbook
+and the DrizzlePac Handbook

 At the conclusion of each exposure, science data are read out from the detector and

-ACS’s internal buffer stores data in a 16 bit-per-pixel format.
+ACS’s internal buffer stores data in a 16 bit per pixel format.
 This structure

-certain filter combinations.
+with ACS for certain filter combinations.
 ACS can be used in parallel with the other HST

 .
 No pure or coordinated parallels with the SBC are allowed.